telerik/blazor-docs/knowledge-base/chart-export-to-image.md

 ## Description

-How to export the Chart to an image?
-How to export the Chart to a JPG file?
+How to export the Chart as an image?
+How to export the Chart as a JPG file?

 ## Solution